Sunday, March 27, 2016

 Mental Detox

-Tidying Up by Dominique Teng©2016
+Tidying Up in Fort Canning Park, Singapore by Dominique Allmon©2016

 Let's detox our cluttered academic brain.
 That's what the poet does.
 People call it daydreaming, detoxing our minds and taking care of that clutter.
 It's being able to let in call letters from the poetry universe. - Juan Felipe Herrera

-Image: Tidying Up by Dominique Teng©2016
+Image: Tidying Up in Fort Canning Park, Singapore by Dominique Allmon©2016